Injured in a Philadelphia Car Accident? Get Help Today From the Philadelphia Car Accident Attorneys at Munley Law Personal Injury Attorneys

 So what is considered negligent behavior in the eyes of the law?
 Here are a few common examples:

-- Bad Weather Accidents: Those who live in the Philadelphia region understand how rapidly the weather changes.
+Those who live in the Philadelphia region understand how rapidly the weather changes.
 One minute there can be sunshine and warm weather, the next minute we can have icy, slippery conditions.
-If driving with caution during these times of dangerous road conditions, an accident is more likely to occur.
+Inclement weather demands that drivers take extra caution.
+Sudden squalls, white-out conditions, and icy roads can lead to multi-vehicle pileups on the Schuylkill Expressway and other major roads.
+If drivers fail to adjust their speed and take proper care during bad weather, they can be held accountable for an accident that results in injury.

 What If Other Circumstances Caused My Car Crash?